Resilient Communities Fund

 - If your project activities are currently being delivered

 Projects are scored by experienced staff and local volunteers based on the information submitted in the Project information section of the application.
-Projects are scored based on three assessment areas: Impact on Organization, Strategy and Process.
 Each area is given a score between -2 to +2.

-Ensure that you have clearly articulated how COVID-19 has impacted your work.
+Organization has clearly articulated how COVID-19 has impacted their work.

 Scoring weight: 10%